Soham-coder/verification-blog/src/posts/blog/getting-started.md

-And even if a parent class is pointing to child instance or a child handle is pointing to parent which in turn is pointing to child instance....none of that matters because when you will call the methods it will be called solely on class types i.e., visibility of methods is limited to the type of class it is and not on the type of handle it is pointing to
+And even if a parent class is pointing to child instance or a child handle is pointing to parent which in turn is pointing to child instance....none of that matters because when you will call the methods it will be called solely on class types i.e., visibility of methods is limited to the type of class it is, and not on the type of handle it is pointing to

 So
 For case 1,2,3: